bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 {% endhighlight %}

-By itself a pretty useless program, but it will tell me how values and pointers are passed around and set up.
+This is a useless little program, but it will tell me how values and pointers are passed around and set up when calling a function.

-I build a x64 Debug verson.
-And here is what you get.
+Here is what the x64 Debug version looks like.

 {% highlight c %}
 void Test1(int one, double two, int* three, double* four)